Biography: Nora Roberts Miller

 Miller also served as vice president for finance and administration for the university for 11 years.
 She has also served as director of budget and financial analysis and director of internal audit for the Mississippi Institutions of Higher Learning; director of accounting for Central Alabama Community College; senior auditing accountant for Potter, Bryant & Tate in Birmingham, Ala., and as supervising senior auditing accountant for the Colleges and Universities Division of the Mississippi State Auditor’s Office.

 Miller served as chair of the University Press of Mississippi and has served on the Board of Directors of the Southern Association of College and University Business Officers (SACUBO).
 She serves as Secretary/Treasurer of the Southern Universities Conference.
-She is active in a number of community organizations in Columbus, including Town and Tower, serving as chair in 2014-2015; Columbus Air Force Base Community Council; and Rotary Club of Columbus, serving as president in 2008-2009, and a Paul Harris Fellow since 2007.
+She is active in a number of organizations including the Mississippi Chapter of the International Women’s Forum, Town and Tower, serving as chair in 2014-2015; Columbus Air Force Base Community Council; and Rotary Club of Columbus, serving as president in 2008-2009, and a three-time Paul Harris Fellow.
 A member of St. Paul’s Episcopal Church, she has served on the Vestry and as Senior Warden in 2015-2016.
 Miller was also on the Board of Directors of St. Paul’s Episcopal School, serving as chair in 2009-2010.